 - Reading is bottom of the table and ten points from safety, but Saturday’s 0-0 draw at home to Liverpool ended a run of eight consecutive defeats in new manager Nigel Adkins’ third game in charge.

 - The Royals conceded the most goals (63) and recording the worst goal difference (-27) of any Premier League side so far this season.

-- The Royals have lost 10 of their last 11 away matches in the Premier League, having been losing at both half time and full time in their last three league away games.
-Only Stoke (9) have scored fewer away from home than Reading (13).
+- The Royals have lost 10 of their last 11 away matches in the Premier League, having been losing at both half time and full time in its last three league away games.
+Only Stoke (9) has scored fewer away from home than Reading (13).

 - Striker Adam Le Fondre (pictured right) has scored 10 league goals this season, but has not found the back of the net since January.